 Many birds have a change of scene in winter and move away from their breeding territory.
 Some, like the Australian red robins, move into open habitats or migrate to lower altitudes.
 Other species, like flycatchers, fantails and cuckoos, migrate longer distances toward the tropics, or inland, while some, such as swifts and many shorebirds, travel epic distances, crossing the Equator to a northern hemisphere summer.
 It’s not that they’re specifically avoiding the cold; it’s more likely the food available and the longer hours of daylight for foraging that make the journey worthwhile.

 One of the loveliest sights in winter is an overgrown grassy paddock dotted with Flame Robins, the radiant red breasts of the males conspicuous.
-That is, until they face the other way.
+Well, conspicuous until they face the other way.
 Flame Robins come down from their high altitude breeding grounds in autumn, gather into loose groups in open country and change their foraging habits to spend more time on the ground.
 In winter, that’s where the insect action is.
 In the same paddock you might see Jacky Winters flashing the bright white in their tails as they land on every fence post and thistle, and winter parties of Australian Pipits and Willie Wagtails.
 Incidentally, pipits are related to true wagtails, but not Willie Wagtails which aren’t wagtails at all — they’re actually fantails.
 But Willie Fantail doesn’t quite have the same ring.

 Willie Wagtail and Jacky Winter are surely two of the most delightful of all bird names.
 The Jacky Winter is probably so called because it’s a familiar sight in open country in winter, and perhaps because it sings at that time of year.
 In spring-summer they’re less visible within the woodlands where they nest.
 As for the ‘Jacky’ part: it might depict the call, though that’s more usually described as ‘peter peter…’.
 Maybe it’s related to the old expression ‘sitting up like Jackie’, which means to sit bolt upright, cheekily, an apt description of the bird’s demeanour.
 Or perhaps it was just an endearing name that sounded good.